-Michigan has the reputation as a leader in the area of Brownfield redevelopment.
-In Michigan, Brownfields are properties that are contaminated, blighted, a historical resource or functionally obsolete.
+Michigan has a reputation as a leader in the area of Brownfield redevelopment.
+In Michigan, Brownfields are properties that are contaminated, blighted, a historical resource, or functionally obsolete.
 In 2011, Michigan’s Brownfield program was significantly impacted as a result of actions taken by the legislature to eliminate Michigan’s Single Business Tax.
 In late 2012, the Michigan legislature acted to extend, streamline, and enhance the Brownfield program by eliminating the sunset date of January 1, 2013, creating the new Brownfield Redevelopment Fund, and making other improvements.